History

 Email us at info@arcolamills.org

-due to winning a MN DNR Legacy grant for habitat restoration, Arcola mills is closed this summer as habitat preservation work is underway.
+due to winning a MN DNR Legacy grant for habitat restoration, Arcola mills has been closed for two years as habitat preservation work is underway, but we are planning a grand opening soon.

 View Arcola's Calendar Download Arcola Mills Brochure